 The proposed project could also use other sources of energy not identified here.
 Examples of other energy sources include alternative and/or renewable energy (such as solar PV) and/or onsite stationary sources (such as on-site diesel generators) for electricity generation.
-The proposed project would introduce solar PV onto residential rooftops, which would reduce the need for fossil fuel-based energy (for proposed project buildings), including for electricity.
+However, the proposed project does not propose to use other sources of energy at this time.